LindseyM20/Password-Generator/README.md

 ## Description:

-Here you will find files for a dynamic website that will generate a random password for the user.
-The program takes in several inputs, confirming whether the user would like to include uppercase letters, lowercase letters, numbers, and special characters and then prompting the user for a desired password character length.
+Here you will find files for a dynamic application that will run in the browser to generate a random password for the user.
+The program takes in several inputs, confirming whether the user would like to include uppercase letters, lowercase letters, numbers, and/or special characters and then prompting the user for their desired password character length.
 The generator accounts for uncooperative users, reprompting them for valid inputs.
+This application features dynamically updated HTML and CSS driven by JavaScript, rolled into a user interface that is clean and mobile responsive.

 ## Installation: